Professional Reviews

 No — it works with popular P2P apps like uTorrent and qBittorrent, but it only allows torrenting on servers in 20+ countries (so it’s difficult to find a nearby server for fast downloads) and leaks DNS data (so your ISP can see which P2P sites you access).

 No, CloudVPN doesn’t work with Netflix.
-It also can’t access Amazon Prime, Disney+, and BBC iPlayer (it only works with HBO Max).
+It’s also not compatible with Amazon Prime, Disney+, and BBC iPlayer (it only works with Max).

 CloudVPN Products & Pricing